-Experts estimate a skilled physician can diagnose Alzheimer's disease with more than 90 percent accuracy.
+Experts estimate a skilled physician can diagnose Alzheimer's disease with more than 90% accuracy.
 The first step in following up on symptoms is finding a doctor you feel comfortable with.
-Many people contact their regular primary care physician or internist about their concerns regarding memory loss, and primary care doctors often oversee the diagnostic process themselves.
+Many people contact their primary care physician about their memory or thinking concerns, and primary care doctors often oversee the diagnostic process themselves.

 - Neurologist, who specializes in diseases of the brain and nervous system.

-- Psychologist, who has special training in testing memory and other mental functions.
+- Psychologist, who has special training in testing to assess thinking abilities,

-- Geriatrician, who specializes in the care of older adults and Alzheimer's disease.
+- Geriatrician, who specializes in the care of older adults and dementia.

 Learn more: Choosing a Doctor to Evaluate Memory and Thinking Problems

-(PDF), Communicating with Doctors or Other Health Care Professionals
+(PDF), Communicating with Doctors or Health Care Professionals